-Khorramabad, Lorestan’s Ethnography Museum is housed in the 800-year-old Falak-ol-Aflak Castle on top of a hill by the same name.
+Khorramabad, the same name houses Lorestan’s Ethnography Museum in the 800-year-old Falak-ol-Aflak Castle on top of a hill.
 It is Iran’s largest ethnography museum.
 It includes dozens of life-size or near life-size dioramas depicting the lifestyle and life events of the nomadic Lur tribes, who populate Lorestan.
 These include funerals – during which the Lurs celebrate the deceased’s life with song and dance – and Lur weddings, which can last days.
 There are dioramas depicting weaving of baskets, rugs and the textile used by Lurs in the sia-chadors (Persian: “black tents”).